Washington's 2016 Energy Initiative

 - Processing of animals and animal products

-Any producer eligible for EQIP may apply for AgEmp funding through the NRCS.
+Any producer eligible for EQIP may apply for energy audit funding through the NRCS.

 Contact your local NRCS Field Office for assistance.

-To best meet the needs of the diverse types and sizes of Washington’s farms and ranches, there are two types of energy programs: Headquarters and Landscape.
+To best meet the needs of the diverse types and sizes of Washington’s farms and ranches, there are two aspects to our energy conservation activity plan (CAP) program: Headquarters and Landscape.

-- The Headquarters program will identify ways to conserve energy on farmsteads through an Agricultural Energy Management Plan (AgEMP), commonly called an on-farm energy audit.
+- The Headquarters program will identify ways to conserve energy on farmsteads through an an on-farm energy audit.
 This includes buildings and equipment used around the farmstead.
-More information can be found in Section III of the Washington eFOTG.

-Both programs provide cost-effective alternatives and recommendations for energy conservation through an energy audit (AgEmp).
-Energy audits (AgEMPs) are developed by certified Technical Service Providers (TSPs).
-Once you have an approved AgEmp you will be eligible to receive assistance to implement recommended conservation practices.
+The program provides cost-effective alternatives and recommendations for energy conservation through an energy audit.
+Energy audits are developed by certified Technical Service Providers (TSPs).
+Once you have an approved energy audit you will be eligible to receive assistance to implement recommended conservation practices.
+For technical information, see the Washington State eFOTG.

 In 2016 NRCS can provide cost share assistance for the following measures: